Diebbo/assignment-4-computational-geometry/chapters/task4.typ

 There exist various solutions to the point location problem for finite planar subdivisions that use $O(log n)$ time and $O(n)$ space.
-Since it seemed to us like the simplest, we chose to use the _triangulation refinement_ algorithm@kirkpatrick83.
+Since it seemed to us like the simplest, we chose to use the _triangulation refinement_ algorithm @kirkpatrick83.
+Before describing the algorithm, we need the following lemma.

 #lemma[
   For every planar graph with $n >= 3$ vertices it is possible